PlasmaPy/PlasmaPy/docs/simulation/particletracker.rst

-.. currentmodule:: plasmapy.classes.species
+.. currentmodule:: plasmapy.simulation.particletracker

 ************************************************
-Particle Simulation (`plasmapy.classes.species`)
+Particle Tracker (`plasmapy.simulation.tracker`)
 ************************************************

 Introduction
 ============

-This module contains the `species` class, which is a simple particle stepper implementing the Boris algorithm.
+This module contains the `ParticleTracker` class, which is a simple particle stepper implementing the Boris algorithm.

 This module is highly unstable and is expected to change a lot in the